 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The RealReal burned through $17.3 million in Q3.
+The RealReal burned through $6.97 million in Q4.

 We enjoyed seeing The RealReal’s strong user growth this quarter.
-That feature of these results really stood out as a positive.
-On the other hand, user growth didn't not translate to revenue growth and the company missed analysts' expectations this quarter and it was unfortunate to see that the revenue guidance for the next quarter also missed expectations.
+And we were also happy to see it topped analysts’ revenue expectations, even if just narrowly.
+On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and the revenue growth was quite weak in absolute terms.
 Overall, this quarter's results could have been better.
-The company is down 8.57% on the results and currently trades at $1.12 per share.
+The company is up 1.47% on the results and currently trades at $1.38 per share.

 Is Now The Time?